ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ### Resource Server Side

-After successful validation of the Access Token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+After successful validation of the access token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When processing an incoming request protected with Group OSCORE, the RS MUST consider as valid client's authentication credential only the one associated with the stored Access Token.
-As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new Access Token bound to the new authentication credential.
+When processing an incoming request protected with Group OSCORE, the RS MUST consider as valid client's authentication credential only the one associated with the stored access token.
+As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

 For every incoming request, if Group OSCORE verification succeeds, the verification of access rights is performed as described in {{sec-c-rs-access-rights}}.

-If the RS receives a request protected with a Group OSCORE Security Context CTX, the target resource requires authorization, and the RS does not store a valid Access Token related to CTX, then the RS MUST reply with a 4.01 (Unauthorized) error response protected with CTX.
+If the RS receives a request protected with a Group OSCORE Security Context CTX, the target resource requires authorization, and the RS does not store a valid access token related to CTX, then the RS MUST reply with a 4.01 (Unauthorized) error response protected with CTX.

 ## Update of Access Rights # {#sec-rs-update-access-rights}

 \[

-TODO: Specify the processing on the RS when receiving an Access Token that dynamically updates the access rights of C. (See {{sec-as-update-access-rights}} for pre-requirements and a high-level direction)
+TODO: Specify the processing on the RS when receiving an access token that dynamically updates the access rights of C. (See {{sec-as-update-access-rights}} for pre-requirements and a high-level direction)

 \]